On head-to-head results as tie-breaker and consequent opportunities for collusion: Theoretical analysis

-\item Teams $A$ and $B$ finish with 3 points \\ Before the last round, $A$ has had 3 and $B$ has had 0 points such that the goal difference of the other team with 3 points has not been positive. \\ The scenario is called \emph{Conditional collusion 2} (CC2) because the game $A$ vs.\ $B$ has an outcome which ensures that teams $A$ and $B$ will be the runner-up and the third-placed team if the other match played in the last round is won by the team which has had 6 points after two rounds due to defeating both $A$ and $B$. \begin{proof} Analogous to the proof of RC1. \end{proof}
+\item Teams $A$ and $B$ finish with 3 points \\ Before the last round, $A$ has had 3 and $B$ has had 0 points such that the goal difference of the other team with 3 points has not been positive. \\ The scenario is called \emph{Conditional collusion 2} (CC2) because the game $A$ vs.\ $B$ has an outcome (team $B$ wins with an appropriate number of goals), which ensures that teams $A$ and $B$ will be the runner-up and the third-placed team if the other match played in the last round is won by the team which has had 6 points after two rounds due to defeating both $A$ and $B$. \begin{proof} Analogous to the proof of RC1. \end{proof} This situation emerged in Group B in the 2020 UEFA European Football Championship.
+In the first two rounds, Belgium defeated both Finland and Russia, while Finland vs.\ Denmark was 1-0 and Russia vs.\ Finland was 1-0.
+Therefore, the conditions above hold with Russia being team $A$ and Denmark being team $B$ since the goal difference of Finland was $0$.
+Denmark and Russia had a collusion strategy---for example, a Danish win by 2-1---to guarantee the second and third positions for these teams if Finland had lost to Belgium as happened.

-\item Teams $A$ and $B$ finish with 2 points \\ Before the last round, both $A$ and $B$ have had 1 point. \\ The scenario is called \emph{Conditional collusion 3} (CC3) because the game $A$ vs.\ $B$ has an outcome which ensures that teams $A$ and $B$ will be the runner-up and the third-placed team if the other match played in the last round is won by the team which has had 6 points after two rounds due to defeating both $A$ and $B$. \begin{proof} Analogous to the proof of RC2. \end{proof} \end{enumerate} Finally, note that the conditions of $RC1$ and $CC2$ might hold simultaneously if the team having 6 points plays against a team having 3 points in the last round (consequently, the other team having 3 points plays against the team having 0 points) and the goal differences of both teams with 3 points are not positive.
-This scenario is called \emph{Dual collusion} ($DC$).
+\item Teams $A$ and $B$ finish with 2 points \\ Before the last round, both $A$ and $B$ have had 1 point. \\ The scenario is called \emph{Conditional collusion 3} (CC3) because the game $A$ vs.\ $B$ has an outcome (a draw with a high number of goals), which ensures that teams $A$ and $B$ will be the runner-up and the third-placed team if the other match played in the last round is won by the team which has had 6 points after two rounds due to defeating both $A$ and $B$. \begin{proof} Analogous to the proof of RC2. \end{proof} \end{enumerate} Finally, the conditions of RC1 and CC2 might hold simultaneously if the team having 6 points plays against a team having 3 points in the last round (consequently, the other team having 3 points plays against the team having 0 points) and the goal differences of both teams with 3 points are not positive.
+This scenario is called \emph{Dual collusion} (DC).